floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-extraction.typ

 The logical coupling $N_c$ for each pair of classes $c_i, c_j in M_C$ is defined as the sum of the logical coupling for each change event $h_i in M_H$.

 $ N_c (c_1, c_2) = Delta(c_1, c_2) $ <aggregated_logical_coupling_formula>

-Consider the extraction algorithm in pseudocode in @logical_coupling_algorithm.
-First, a co-change matrix is initialized, which stores the number of times two files have changed together in a two-dimensional matrix.
-The algorithm then iterates over all commits in the source code repository, and for each commit, retrieves the changes between the commit and its parent.
-Then, it iterates over each pair of files in the changelist, and increments the co-change matrix for the pair of files.

 #figure(
     table(